tdwyer/pretty-good-wallet/README.md

 * **Key**
   In PGW *Keys* are used to store *Clipboardable Strings*, such as *Passwords*, and *Usernames*.
-If the Username is not confidential, then it is advantages to create a key with the name of your accounts username and have it contain your encrypted password.
+If the Username is not confidential, then it is advantages to the key after your username and encrypt your password.
 Doing this improves search ability.
-However, it is not required nor are *Key* limited to only storing passwords.
+However, it is not required, nor are *Keys* limited to password storage.

 * **Vault**
   Inside a *Vault* is where you can store encrypted files.
 There are many more things on a computer which need to be protected and these *Vaults* provide an easy way to do that.
 Given that each *Domain* has it's own *Vault*, keeping these files organized is also made much easier.
 Encrypted files in the vault are also *backed up* to remote location and *synchronized* across all your computers with Git, so you will never lose them.

   * NOTE: If you store a file named `url` in the vault it will be imported into KeePass during PGW export-to-keepass.
   * NOTE: If you store a file named `comment` in the vault it will be imported into KeePass durring PGW export-to-keepass.
-    * NOTE: :P export-to-keepass is not integrated just yet, but can be preformed from a Python shell
+    * NOTE: `export-to-keepass` is not integrated just yet :p, but it is just around the corner

 Confidentiality, Integrity, and Availability (CIA)